rabbitmq/rabbitmq-website/site/logging.md

 library with several advanced features.
 Some of them are accessible via the [log handler and sink abstractions](https://github.com/erlang-lager/lager#configuration).

+A sink is an "endpoint" where log entries are written by connections, queues and so on.
+A handler is stateful entity that consumes log entries and processes them, e.g. writes them to a file, sends them to a Syslog endpoint or discards them.

+By default RabbitMQ creates one file backend handler and one sink per log category (see above).
+Changing RabbitMQ log configuration parameters changes log handler used under the hood.
+The number of sinks used by RabbitMQ is largely fixed, although 3rd party plugins can use custom sinks and with a certain amount of configuration it may be possible e.g. to log those messages separately from the rest.

 When RabbitMQ is started with default logging settings, a Lager handler is configured under the hood and it looks like this: